Knowing how to choose a chartered surveyor is important once you reach the stage where you need a survey carrying out on a property.

 That’s because the survey is one of the most important steps in buying a house.
 It will identify any issues with the property and provide advice on what needs to be repaired or maintained.

 A chartered survey is a highly qualified job.
-You only become a chartered surveyor once you have passed all of the training requirements and achieved an official qualification from the Royal Institution of Chartered Surveyors (RICS).
+You only become a chartered surveyor once you have passed all the training requirements and achieved an official qualification from the Royal Institution of Chartered Surveyors (RICS).

 Chartered surveyors are trained to look out for possible defects and potential problems with a property that the untrained eye may not spot, such as subsidence, damp, and structural defects.